ponchotitlan/ciscoCVP_googleDialogflow_dance/modules/intent-handlers/README.md

                                                                +------------+
 ```

-1. Retrieve parameters and entities from your intent
+1. Retrieve parameters and entities from your intent:

 A good practice is to have a shared context between all the intents of interest within your agent, so that all variables (entities & parameters) and easily retrieved.
 The non-expired contexts are stored in the agent.contexts dictionary within the agent instance.
 IMPORTANT!
 The parameter's names are case sensitive.
 They must match those defined in the Web platform.

-2. Retrieve variables sent from Cisco CVP
+2. Retrieve variables sent from Cisco CVP:

 All variables defined in the DialogFlow block in CallStudio (later deployed in CVA) are retrieved from the originalRequest.payload portion of the agent instance.
 If there are no variables passed (for example, when the agent is invoked from another source different from a phone call, like a chat agent), the originalRequest.payload portion will be undefined.